-Craving Chick-fil-A’s newest drink–the mocha cream cold brew–but you can’t get to the restaurant?
+Craving the Chick-fil-A mocha cream cold brew?
+Even though this drink is now discontinued, you can still enjoy it at home!
 This chocolatey drink will give you a caffeine boost with lots of cocoa goodness.
-Grab a few ingredients and let’s mix one up!
+Grab a few ingredients and let's mix one up!

 Fortunately, this drink takes only five basic ingredients: heavy cream, chocolate syrup, cold brew coffee, sugar, and ice.
 Make sure each ingredient is good quality for the best results.

 - Cream: I use heavy whipping cream for the most luxurious taste.

 - Chocolate Syrup: Ghirardelli chocolate sauce (affiliate) is my go-to!
 It's creamy and chocolatey without being too rich.